miguel-codes/order-book/README.md

 # Orderbook

-To begin, run:
+In the project directory, run:

 `yarn install`

-In the project directory, you can run:

 `yarn start`

-To run tests, use:
+For tests, run:

 `yarn test`

-## Notes